nanvel/blog/2023/01/domain-driven-design.md

 Repository - a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects.

-Service - an operation oferred as an interface that stands alone in the model, with no encapsulated state.
+Domain Service - an operation oferred as an interface that stands alone in the model, with no encapsulated state.
+A stateless object that hosts business logic that naturally doesn't belong to any of the domain models aggregates or value objects.

 Ubiquitous language - a language structured around the domain model and used by all team members to connect all the activities of the team with the software.

 Value object - an object that describes some characteristic or attribute but carries no concept of identity.

+Aggregate - a hierarchy of entities sharing a transactional boundary.
+All of the data included in an aggregate's boundary has to be strongly consistent to implement its business logic.

 ## Links